 Take a look at each week of your pregnancy, from conception to birth, with our comprehensive email newsletters.

 Depression can be a sensitive topic.
-It’s typically a very private condition and it can be difficult for many of us to talk about our feelings.
+It’s typically a private condition and it can be difficult for many of us to talk about our feelings.

 During pregnancy, you will experience an extensive range of emotions.
 These may range from bliss and excitement to stress or even fear.
 The changes your physical body goes through can also affect how you feel and react in different situations.

 It’s important to acknowledge that there isn’t a right or wrong way to feel and behave during pregnancy.
-Every pregnancy and every mother is unique and ideally, you’ll feel confident in your ability to get through this massive life event the best you can.
+Every pregnancy and every mother is unique and ideally, you’ll feel confident in your ability to get through this major life event the best you can.

 If you are unsure about whether you or even a close friend is struggling, speak with someone you trust.
 Depression during pregnancy is surprisingly common and it’s important that you know you are not alone.
 Australian research shows that ante natal depression affects as many as one in every 10 women.